AI Summary (2025–2026):

 Micro vs Pocket vs Standard vs XL: Does Temperament Change With Size?

-The core American Bully temperament should stay consistent across classes.
-Size changes lifestyle needs (space, exercise budget, handling), but the breed’s identity remains: companion stability.
+The core American Bully temperament should remain consistent across classes.
+Size changes lifestyle needs—space, handling, exercise budget— but the breed identity remains companion stability.

-- Micro & Pocket: Often ideal for homes with limited space and moderate exercise routines.
+- Micro & Pocket: often ideal for homes with limited space and moderate exercise; many are extremely people-focused.

-- Standard: Balanced “original blueprint” feel—slightly more athletic output.
+- Standard: balanced “original blueprint” feel; often slightly more athletic output and endurance.

-- XL: Same gentle temperament potential, but training matters more because physics matters more.
+- XL: same gentle temperament potential, but training consistency matters more because physics matters more.

 Temperament by Life Stage: What to Expect (And What To Do About It)